 In October 2018, the ANU launched its new innovation institute, InSpace, which fuses technology, science and law research to advance Australia’s space industry.
 Space has serious implications for national security, given our global dependence on over 1,900 satellites (and other space systems) to inform our Defence and intelligence capabilities.
 Space-related systems are critical to our climate observation, economic and transport systems.
 Space systems are dependent on cyber and therefore vulnerable to a wide array of threats such as attacks and jamming.
 There are also significant multi-disciplinary challenges such as the increasing adverse impact of space debris on capability; the pressing need for international regulatory frameworks; and the emerging impact of commercial activities including mining.
 Improve your space situation awareness and the issues, risks and challenges for the national security community.

-This one-day course enables you to learn from, and engage with, Academics and sector leaders from astrophysics, space law, critical infrastructure, defence and intelligence.
+This one-day course enables you to learn from, and engage with, academics, private and public sector leaders.
 The program is designed for officers from all departments and agencies, as well as professionals, analysts, leaders from other organisations, who would benefit from a deeper understanding of the current state of space and the implications for national security decision and policy making.

 One-day non-residential, fully-catered course.